JackCampbell/jackcampbell.github.io/codeed.markdown

 ### Auto Complete

-Code completion involves taking an (incomplete) source file, along with knowledge of where the user is actively editing that file, and suggesting syntactically and semantically-valid constructs that the user might want to use at that particular point in the source code.
+Code completion is a feature aimed at enhancing efficiency in the software development process.
+This process involves taking an (incomplete) source file while determining where the user is actively editing that file.
+In this context, code completion suggests syntactically and semantically valid constructs that the user may find useful at that specific point in the source code.
+These suggestions not only accelerate the writing of code but also help ensure that users utilize the correct syntax and structures, reducing the likelihood of errors.
+Thus, it enables developers to work more efficiently and minimizes time lost in complex projects.

 ![giphy](assets/code-autocomplete1.gif)